Preserving our Veterans Legacy

 With 230 issues of The Equity as our primary sources, there were more than 3,000 pages of content to catalog and identify key items that shaped this project.

-With the help of modern technology, we’ve used Artificial Intelligence to review each issue, provide lists of residents who served in the Great War, and write initial drafts for each of our “seasons” we explore in this project.
+With the help of modern technology, we’ve used Artificial Intelligence to review each issue, provide lists of residents who served in the Great War, and write initial drafts for each of our “seasons” and “themes” we explore in this project.
+A human cross referenced and checked each piece of data, ensuring that it is as accurate as any human can determine.

 We’ve also made use of AI to generate audio summaries of each “Season.”
 These summaries feature two participants who discuss what was in each issue of The Equity, and are a great starting point if you’re curious about the material.